Aref-Akminasi/aws-developer-associate/DynamoDB.md

 - Automatically delete items after an expiry **timestamp (Unix time)**
 - you have to add an attribute as type **Number** with a value of **Unix time**
 - When enabling TTL you have to add a custom name for the expire attribute (ex:expires_on)
-- Doesn't consumer any WCUs
+- Doesn't consumes any WCUs
-- Expired items deleted within 48 hours of expiration (it is not immediately)
+- Expired items deleted within **48 hours of expiration (it is not immediately)**
 - Expired items are deleted from both LSIs and GSIs
 - A delete operation for each expired item enters the DynamoDB streams (can help recover expired items)